 What is simultaneous translation?

-Simultaneous translation = simultaneous interpretation
+Simultaneous translation = simultaneous interpreting

-Simultaneous online voice translation
+Simultaneous translation AI

 Professional simultaneous interpreting team